BrianHicks/elm-forbid-import/README.md

 ## Roadmap

-- [ ] Persist other parts of the config, like the roots.
+- [x] Persist other parts of the config, like the roots.
+- [x] Parallel crawling in large projects
 - [ ] Look in all the `source-directories` in any specified `elm.json`s
+- [ ] Add golden tests to cover usage patterns
+- [ ] Make sure the README looks really nice
+- [ ] Figure out licensing
-- [ ] Parallel crawling in large projects
+- [ ] Release 1.0! (or 0.1, whatever)

 ## Frequently Asked Questions